muhammad-rafi/minikube-k8s-devnet/Learn_Kubernetes/mdt-tig-K8s/mdt-tig-k8s-deployment.md

 >
 ```

-As you can see, we are successfully login to the influxDB with the root credentials and database exists.
+As you can see, we are successfully login to the influxDB with the root credentials and database `cisco_mdt` exists.

 #### Create InfluxDB Service

-Influxdb Service
+influxdb-service.yaml

 ```yaml
 ---